CebolaLab/ChIPmentation/README.md

 For both ChIP-seq and ChIPmentation data, MACS2 was run independently for biological replicates using a bandwidth of 200 bp and the matched IgG control as background.
 For broad histone marks (H3K27me3, H3K36me3) the “--broad”, “--nomodel”, “--extsize 73” and “--pvalue 1e-3” flags and arguments were provided.
 After ensuring consistency among replicates, downstream analysis was performed on peaks called from merged biological replicates in the same way as described.

+## Visualisation

+- Genome browser tracks - genomeCoverageBed command in BEDTools and bedGraphToBigWig tool (UCSC) was used to produce a bigWig file

 ## ChIPmentation analysis steps